What is toxic masculinity?

 Step 4: Review and discuss the responses

 After completing the test, review the responses with the patient, discussing areas of concern or interest.
-This discussion can highlight aspects of toxic masculinity the patient may wish to address and provide insights into their impact on the patient's life and relationships.
+This discussion can highlight aspects of toxic masculinity that the patient may wish to address and provide insights into their impact on the patient's life and relationships.

 Step 5: Plan for addressing toxic masculinity